spatialcurrent/sgol/README.md

 This language describes a chain of graph operations that are executed as a stream.
 A primary set of objects (usually Graph `elements`) are passed from clause to clause.
 You can save elements to secondary sets while executing the operations by using `UPDATE` and `FETCH`.
 This is somewhat similiar to how [jquery](https://jquery.com/), [gulp](http://gulpjs.com/), and more are designed for `chaining`.

+**Why not just Gremlin?**

+[Gremlin](http://tinkerpop.apache.org/gremlin.html) is the graph traversal language of Apache [TinkerPop](http://tinkerpop.apache.org/) and provides a common language to interface with multiple graph databases.
+The key difference between **SGOL** and **Gremlin** is that an **SGOL** chain is a plain string easily built by client applications, with no dependencies.
+As a plain string, it can be easily sent from web application front-ends, desktop applications, or manually input by users.
+As with [CQL](http://docs.geoserver.org/latest/en/user/tutorials/cql/cql_tutorial.html), it be used directly in [QGIS](http://qgis.org/en/site/) and [OpenLayers](http://openlayers.org/) vector source urls.

+**What's below?**

 The language [specification](#specification), [compiler steps](#compiler-steps), and some [examples](#examples) are provided below.

 # Contributing